 IBS & Glutamine

-One randomised control trial looking at glutamine supplementation for people experiencing diarrhea specific irritable bowel syndrome (IBS-D) found that it reduced symptoms.
+One trial looking at glutamine supplementation for people experiencing diarrhea specific irritable bowel syndrome (IBS-D) found that it reduced symptoms.

-This was an 8-week-long trial made up of participants with IBS-D following an enteric infection.
+This was an 8-week-long trial made up of participants with IBS-D following enteric infection.

 IBS-D has been correlated with hyperpermeability of the gut which can be caused by a gut infection.
 So it makes sense why glutamine may assist with IBS-D symptoms considering it can help reduce gut permeability.